API Tokens Setup Guide

 Set environment variables:

-export GITHUB_TOKEN="ghp_123..." -
+export BITBUCKET_TOKEN="ATAT123..." export GITHUB_TOKEN="ghp_123..." -

 Run dry-run migration:

-migrate_bitbucket_to_github dry-run --config config.json
+migrate_bitbucket_to_github migrate --config config.json --dry-run

 After Authentication Issues